The Boy (Malte novel): Themes

 Many themes are addressed in The Boy.
 In the beginning, the boy wishes to join civilization and find community, presenting a preconceived idea of what it means to be civilized.
-Later, through vivid descriptions of war, Malte presents to the audience themes on learned wisdom; the harsh situations the boy encounters force him to question the inherent goodness of humanity.
+Later, through vivid descriptions of war, Malte presents to the audience themes of learned wisdom; the harsh situations the boy encounters force him to question the inherent goodness of humanity.
 The boy experiences polar opposites, love versus hate and life versus death, without forcefully altering his situations.
 The coming-of-age story, on the whole, presents the universal idea of the meaning of life.

 Historical Background

 The Boy takes place in France during the first half of the 20th century and focuses on the boy’s experiences with the First World War.

 World War I began in August of 1914.
 By the end of that year, the French government and military powers were coming to terms with the longer than anticipated timeline of the war, resulting in a tense political climate.
 As the headquarters for the Western Front, France was powered by an abundance of citizens, particularly young men, willing to serve in the war.
 At the same time, the French economy struggled through the war, and families had to cope with the sudden loss of people in their household.

 As a result of leaving their families and relationships behind, soldiers turned to writing letters.
 Almost two billion letters were written during the war, helping the soldiers connect with their relatives and partners while on the front lines.